On the pod, the guys revisit Charlie Goes America All Over Everybody's Ass from It's Always Sunny in Philadelphia Season 2, Episode 9.

 Glenn: -and, you know.

-Rob: You might have to go back to the pop-cards.
+Rob: We might have to go back to the pop-cards.

 Glenn: That might be a Juilliard thing.
 I've gotten so good at- I got so good at articulating.
 You know what I mean?
 That, like, my Ps are particularly--